 Referring practitioners are not required to use a specific form to refer patients for these services.
-The referral may be a letter or note to an eligible clinical psychologist signed and dated by the referring practitioner.
+The referral may be in the form of a letter, or note to an eligible clinical psychologist signed and dated by the referring practitioner.